 - Ctrl+L or typing / or ~ is the only way to edit the file path in Nautilus.
 It would be nice if there were a way to click to edit the file path.

 - Dolphin is better than Nautilus because Nautilus doesn't properly accomodate single-click behavior (there's no select icon when you hover above files/directories like on Dolphin), so you have to work around it.

-- Needing to edit configuration files to set shortcuts for workspaces 5+.
+- Needing to edit configuration files to set keyboard shortcuts for workspaces 5+.
 This is just bad design.

 - Notifications persisting in the center of the screen until I dismiss them with no option to change this to "3 seconds only" or something similar.
 It is possible to still get notifications but without it appearing on the screen, which is sometimes more helpful.

 - Lack of good fractional scaling.
 I use a 4K monitor, but have also had issues on my 1368x768 resolution laptop.
 I've gotten used to 200% scaling now, but 150% or 175% scaling would likely be more comforable.
 KDE gets this (more) right.